diegonmarcos/diegonmarcos/README.md

 - 🔭 I’m studying to become a Software Engineer.
 - 🌱 Always as possible into the wild!
 - 🦆 In my free time I meditate, read macroeconomics articles and watch quanthum physics videos.
-- ⚡  Moving over more 30+ countries in the last 3y.
+- ⚡  Moving over 30+ countries and 120+ cities in the last 3y.
 - 🐧 Not following the sun!

 <br>